-The following table presents the fair value measurement of assets measured at fair value on a nonrecurring basis and the level within the fair value hierarchy in which the fair value measurements fall at March 31, 2013 and 2012 (in thousands):
+The following table presents the fair value measurement of assets measured at fair value on a nonrecurring basis and the level within the fair value hierarchy in which the fair value measurements fall at March 31, 2014 and 2013 (in thousands):

-Carry ∕ing va lue at Marc h 31, 2013

-Description Collateral-dependent impaired loans Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-\$ 598 \$ \$ \$ 598
+Fair Value Measurements at March 31, 2014 Description Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Collateral-dependent impaired loans \$ 913 \$ \$ \$ 913

-Mortgage servicing rights 853 853

-Carı ying v alue at Marc h 31, 2012 Description Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Ol Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Collateral-dependent impaired loans \$ 668 \$ \$ \$ 668 Mortgage servicing rights Foreclosed assets held 685 685 for sale 86 86
+Fair Value Measurements at March 31, 2013 Description Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Collateral-dependent impaired loans \$ 598 \$ \$ \$ 598 Mortgage servicing rights 853 853

 Following is a description of the valuation methodologies and inputs used for assets measured at fair value on a nonrecurring basis and recognized in the accompanying consolidated balance sheets, as well as the general classification of such assets pursuant to the valuation hierarchy.

 For assets classified within Level 3 of the fair value hierarchy, the process used to develop the reported fair value is described below.